 Keep that chin tucked in and remain elongated throughout your spine.

 Pretend that you are trying to be the tallest person in the room.

 22. Do not walk with your palms facing behind you

-This will place your shoulder in a bad position and encourage you to walk with a slouched posture.
+This will place your shoulder in a bad position and encourage you to walk with Rounded shoulders.

 // Using the computer